Tomten (poem)

 "Tomten" ("The Tomte"), also known as "Midvinternattens köld är hård" ("The Cold of Midwinter Night is Harsh"), is a poem written by Viktor Rydberg, and originally published in Ny Illustrerad Tidning in 1881.
 While outwardly being an idyllic Christmas poem, the poem asks about the meaning of life.

 A short film, Tomten, was recorded in 1941 by Gösta Roosling, where Hilda Borgström reads the entire poem.

 Lotta Engberg's 2009 Christmas album Jul hos mig closes with a final, hidden, bonus track with Sven Wollter reading the poem.

 The poem has also been recorded as an audio book, with Torgny Lindgren reading it.

 In English

-Rydberg's poem has been translated into English by Charles Wharton Stork, Anna Krook, Elias Gordon and Judith Moffett.
+Rydberg's poem has been translated into English by Charles Wharton Stork, Anna Krook, Elias Gordon Judith Moffett.
 In 1960 Astrid Lindgren published a prose version of the story with illustrations by Harald Wiberg.
 Both films based on her Tomten stories were made: Tomte Tummetott and the Fox in 2007, and The Tomten and the Fox in 2019.

+American Translation

+An American translation of Tomten was published as a children's book in 2017 by Spencer Harden, illustrated by Georgia Stylou.
+An audio version of the children's book was recorded in 2018, narrated by American Hercules actor Kevin Sorbo, who is of Scandinavian heritage.